ZHassanQ/PSVita-Guide/README.md

 # Repository Navigation

-As this repositorty almost covers everything you can do with your PlayStation Vita, it has a lot of pages, but easy to follow.
+As this repository almost covers everything you can do with your PlayStation Vita, it has a lot of pages, but easy to follow.
 And I suggest that you follow the guide as numbered:

 1. **[CFW Wiki](https://github.com/ZHassanQ/Vita-Guide#cfw-wiki)**
 2. **[Plugins](https://github.com/ZHassanQ/Vita-Guide#plugins)**